 The screen is black unless you put your hand over it or press the button, which probably contributes to its excellent battery life.
 From a full charge, I found it only depleted by about 10% every day so you don’t need to charge it too frequently.

 If you are looking to buy a health band offering a lot of functions at a low price point, this is the one for you.
 The band is currently on offer at just £29.00 on the FourFit website.
 This seems like an incredible price for the multitude of functions it offers.
 However, it is definitely a health band rather than a sports watch.

 If you are looking to intricately record sports performance, the TomTom cardio is a better option.
+Many people also recommend Garmin’s watches.
 You can also compare the Fourfit health band with a more expensive TomTom fitness tracker.
 Each offers different functions, but the FourFit health band compares favourably, particularly considering the vastly different price point.